w3c/trace-context/spec/20-http_header_format.md

 unset.

-Many distributed tracing scenarios may be broken when only a subset of calls participated in a distributed trace were recorded.
+Many distributed tracing scenarios may be broken when only a subset of calls participated in a <a>distributed trace</a> were recorded.
 At certain load recording information about every incoming and outgoing request becomes prohibitively expensive.
-Making a random or component-specific decision for data collection will lead to fragmented data in every distributed trace.
+Making a random or component-specific decision for data collection will lead to fragmented data in every <a>distributed trace</a>.
 Thus it is typical for tracing vendors and platforms to pass recording decision for given distributed trace or information needed to make this decision.

 There is no consensus on what is the best algorithm to make a recording decision.
-Various techniques include: probability sampling (sample 1 out of 100 distributed traced by flipping a coin), delayed decision (make collection decision based on duration or a result of a call), deferred sampling (let callee decide whether information about this request need to be collected).
+Various techniques include: probability sampling (sample 1 out of 100
+<a>distributed traces</a> by flipping a coin), delayed decision (make collection
+decision based on duration or a result of a call), deferred sampling (let callee decide whether information about this request need to be collected).
 There are variations and customizations of every technique which can be tracing vendor